nickreilly/nickreilly.github.io/_news/DefenseInfo.md

 Zoom information will be posted here, as well as details about the celebration (and even if you don't come to the defense, come celebrate!)

+If you would like to be alerted when it is scheduled, as well as a reminder the day before, leave some info:

+<iframe src="https://docs.google.com/forms/d/e/1FAIpQLSflyaboX2GqwVf2-ptRBIveAktzaKW6wC7TxOKVLVeR3p1tqQ/viewform?embedded=true" width="640" height="741" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>

+I won't spam ya, I promise.

 <div class="row mt-3">